LukasDS/lds-workout-system/README.md

 - **Mobile App:** Hardcoded routine, but weights are editable, and warmup weights are displayed.
 Uses Cloud Firestore for data persistence.
 - **Web App:** User can view their weight progression.
 - **Web API:** Acts as an entry point for all web app client requests and distributes them among backend microservices.
-- **Weight Service:** Manages weights and warmup calculations.
+- **Weight History Service:** Manages weights history.
 Uses Cloud Firestore for data retrieval.

 For this stage, the system is designed to be simple and functional, focusing on core features without user management or advanced data handling.
 While the mobile app is functional, the rest still only locally and is not deployed.